Before you start planning and developing your app, it’s important to understand what Shopify apps do and how they fit into Shopify.

 Apps can integrate with Shopify checkout to offer additional functionality to merchants and customers.
 For example, merchants can use apps that support post-purchase offers to show a cross-sell or upsell offer to customers at checkout.

-Displaying your app in ShopifyAnchor link to section titled "Displaying your app in Shopify"
+How you display your app in ShopifyAnchor link to section titled "How you display your app in Shopify"

 Adding your app to these surfaces improves both the merchant and development experience in the following ways: